-Spend the day making use of the onboard snorkelling, kayaking, or paddle-boards with Blue Clipper or Chronos to explore these beautiful reefs.
+Spend the day making use of the onboard snorkelling, kayaking, or paddle-boards with Chronos to explore these beautiful reefs.
 You’ll be dazzled by an array of friendly fish darting beneath the surface of the coral, perhaps even spotting a stingray or majestic sea turtle.
 After a busy day exploring the Cays, return to your vessel where a red snapper may be caught straight off the back of the boat for a BBQ on deck.
 After dinner enjoy an evening of star gazing – made all the more magical by the fact that there is absolutely no light pollution here!

 The Unspoiled Caribbean – Mayreau

 This unspoiled island paradise offers a quiet escape from everyday life.
 Mayreau is home to crystal-clear waters perfect for snorkelling and swimming.
 The secluded beaches are for those looking for some peace and quiet away from it all, with Saline Bay and Salt Whistle Bay among the most picturesque spots.